nautobot/nautobot-ansible/docs/plugins/role_module.rst

     To install it, use: :code:`ansible-galaxy collection install networktocode.nautobot`.
-    You need further requirements to be able to use this module, see :ref:`Requirements <ansible_collections.networktocode.nautobot.ipam_role_module_requirements>` for details.
+    You need further requirements to be able to use this module, see :ref:`Requirements <ansible_collections.networktocode.nautobot.role_module_requirements>` for details.

-    To use it in a playbook, specify: :code:`networktocode.nautobot.ipam_role`.
+    To use it in a playbook, specify: :code:`networktocode.nautobot.role`.

 .. version_added